-Florida’s three Seminole Wars were the longest, costliest, and deadliest of America’s Indian Wars.
+Florida’s three Seminole Wars were the longest, costliest, and one of the deadliest of America’s Indian Wars.
 Taking place between the War of 1812 and the Civil War, all three conflicts drew wide national attention.
 They were also the only Indian wars in which slavery played a key part.

-The ancestors of the Seminole Indians were primarily Creek Indians who migrated to Florida during the 18th century after the decimation of the aboriginal natives under Spanish rule.
-Unable to understand the relationships between the many native tribes that inhabited Florida, Europeans began to identify all Native Americans in the peninsula as Seminoles, a term that means "separatists" or "those who live apart."
+The ancestors of the Seminole Indians were primarily Creek Indians who migrated to Florida during the 18th century after the decimation of Florida’s aboriginal Natives under Spanish rule.
+Unable to understand the relationships between the many Native tribes that inhabited Florida, Europeans began to identify all Native Americans in the peninsula as Seminoles, a term that means "separatists" or "those who live apart."
 The two largest bands were the Mikasukis, who inhabited the area around Lake Miccosukee near present-day Tallahassee, and the Alachuas, who lived near what is now Gainesville.
 Other smaller bands, including remnants of aboriginal groups, also became “Seminole.”
-In 1812, in retaliation for Seminole assistance to the Spanish during an abortive American attempt to seize Spanish East Florida, American forces attacked the Seminole villages in the Alachua area, forcing many natives south, into the area north of Tampa Bay and around the Suwanee River.
-These Native Seminoles were joined by many refugee Creeks who had fled to safety in Spanish Florida after defeat in the Creek Civil War of 1814.
+In 1812, in retaliation for Seminole assistance to the Spanish during an abortive American attempt to seize Spanish East Florida, American forces attacked the Seminole villages in the Alachua area, forcing many Natives south and west, into the area north of Tampa Bay and around the Suwanee River.
+These Native Seminoles were joined by refugee Creek Indians who had fled to safety in Spanish Florida after defeat in the Creek War of 1814.

-The Seminole population also included a significant number of blacks, most of whom were runaway slaves from southern plantations.
-The presence of this group was seen as a threat to the southern plantation economy and would prove one of the primary factors in causing friction between the Seminoles and the white Americans.
+The Seminole population also included a significant number of blacks, most of whom were runaway slaves from southern plantations and their descendants.
+The presence of this group was perceived as a threat to the Southern plantation economy and would prove one of the primary factors in causing friction between the Seminoles and the white Americans.

 The First Seminole War

 The War Department dispatched General Andrew Jackson to invade Florida for the purpose of punishing the Seminoles and driving them out of north Florida.
-In March of 1818 Jackson entered Florida with over 3,000 men, about half of whom were allied Creek Indians.
+In March 1818 Jackson entered Florida with approximately 3,500 men, about half of whom were allied Creek Indians.
 After destroying the Seminole villages around Lake Miccosukee, Jackson turned south and captured the Spanish post at St. Marks.
 He then continued south, eventually driving the Seminoles beyond the Suwannee River.
 Jackson then returned to St. Marks and ordered the trial and execution of Alexander Arbuthnot and Robert Ambrister, two British subjects who had been captured during the offensive.

-Declaring the war over, Jackson then re-opened it by traveling over 100 miles to the west to attack and capture the Spanish capital of Pensacola, claiming that the Spaniards were offering sanctuary to the Indians.
-Leaving the army in possession of the city, Jackson returned to Tennessee.
+Declaring the Spanish were sheltering and aiding the Seminoles, Jackson marched his army more than 100 miles to the west to attack and capture the capital of Spanish West Florida, Pensacola.
 The general's actions caused considerable diplomatic trouble with Spain and England and led to lengthy debates in Congress concerning the power of the military and the President.
-In 1819 Spain agreed to cede Florida to the United States and Andrew Jackson was later appointed its first governor.
+In 1819 Spain agreed to cede Florida to the United States (Adams-Onis Treaty) and Andrew Jackson was later appointed military governor.

-In 1832 the Seminoles were pressured into signing the Treaty of Paynes Landing, in which they agreed to leave Florida within three years.
+In 1832 the Seminoles were pressured into signing the Treaty of Payne’s Landing, in which they agreed to leave Florida within three years.
 As part of the agreement, a delegation of seven chiefs would inspect the proposed western reservation, and if found acceptable, the terms of the treaty would go into effect.
-Although the chiefs did sign a document stating their satisfaction with the new land, upon their return to Florida they denounced both agreements as being fraudulent, claiming they had either been forced or tricked into signing away the rights to their Florida homeland.
+Although the chiefs did sign a document (Treaty of Ft.
+Gibson) stating their satisfaction with the new land, upon their return to Florida they and the tribe denounced both agreements as fraudulent, claiming they had either been forced or coerced into signing away the rights to their Florida homeland.

 The Second Seminole War

 Within weeks, the Seminoles scored other stunning victories.
 On December 31, they turned back a force of 750 (250 regulars and 500 Florida Volunteers) led by Brig.
 Gen. Duncan L. Clinch at the Withlacoochee River.
 By the middle of January they had destroyed virtually every sugar plantation in Florida, ruining the Territory’s largest industry and freeing hundreds of slaves.
 Hearing of Dade’s defeat, Maj.
-Gen. Edmund Gaines came to Florida in February 1836 with 1,100 men (about 800 Louisiana Volunteers accompanied by elements of the 4th Infantry).
-Instead of capturing the belligerent Seminoles, Gaines and his force soon found themselves held under siege for over a week before being rescued and forced to withdraw.
+Gen. Edmund P. Gaines came to Florida in February 1836 with 1,100 men (about 800 Louisiana Volunteers accompanied by elements of the 4th Infantry).
+Instead of capturing the belligerent Seminoles, Gaines and his force soon found themselves held under siege for more than a week before being rescued and forced to withdraw.

 Gaines was soon followed by Maj.
 Gen. Winfield Scott, who fielded 5,000 men (primarily volunteers from Louisiana, Alabama, Georgia, and South Carolina, and including a contingent of US Marines) in an elaborate plan to surround and capture the Seminole warriors and their families.
 The campaign ended in embarrassment when it failed to locate, kill, or capture any significant number of the enemy.
 Due to heavy rains and rampant disease, the offensive was suspended for the summer months, but was resumed in the fall of 1836 under the leadership of Florida Governor Richard K. Call.
-Call managed to force the Seminoles from their strongholds near the Withlacoochee, but was stalled at the Battle of Wahoo Swamp, allowing the Indians time to escape.
+Governor Call managed to force the Seminoles from their strongholds near the Withlacoochee, but was stalled at the Battle of Wahoo Swamp, allowing the Indians time to escape.

-The year of 1837 proved a turning point in the war.
-Command of the war was given to Maj.
-Gen. Thomas Jesup, who began a methodical offensive to drive the Seminoles from the Territory.
+The year 1837 proved a turning point in the war.
+Command of the conflict was given to Maj.
+Gen. Thomas Jesup (Quartermaster General), who began a methodical offensive to drive the Seminoles from the Territory.
 Forts were established throughout the Indian territory and mobile columns of soldiers scoured the countryside.
-Feeling the pressure, many Seminoles, including head chief Micanopy, offered to surrender.
+Under intense pressure, many Seminoles, including their senior leader, Micanopy, were forced to surrender.
 The Seminoles slowly gathered for emigration near Tampa, but in June they fled the detention camps, led by intransigent leaders such as Osceola and Abiaki (Sam Jones), but also driven off by disease and the presence of slave catchers who were hoping to take Black Seminoles captive.
-The war was on again.

-Incensed at what he felt was Seminole treachery, Jesup responded in kind, taking many Seminole leaders prisoner while under a flag of truce, including Osceola, who would later die in captivity.
-In December of 1837 Jesup began a massive offensive, employing over 9,000 men, the majority of them being state volunteers from as far away as Missouri.
-This was a significant number when one considers that at the beginning of the war the entire US Army numbered only 7,000 men.
+Incensed at what he felt was Seminole treachery, Jesup responded in kind, taking many Seminole leaders prisoner while under a flag of truce.
+Among them was Osceola, who would later die in captivity.
+In December 1837 Jesup began a massive offensive, employing approximately 9,000 men, the majority of them being state volunteers from as far away as Missouri.
+This was a significant number when one considers that at the beginning of the war the entire US Army numbered only about 7,000 men.
 The offensive swept southward through the peninsula, culminating in the Battle of Okeechobee on Christmas Day, 1837.
-The battle, led by Col. Zachary Taylor (with elements of the 1st, 4th, and 6th Infantries and Missouri Volunteers), would be hailed as a great American victory, but could also be considered a Seminole victory, as it stopped the army, inflicted severe casualties on the Americans, and provided time for the Seminole women, children, and elders to escape.
+The battle, led by Col. Zachary Taylor (with elements of the 1st, 4th, and 6th Infantries and Missouri Volunteers), would be hailed as a great American victory, but could also be considered a Seminole victory, as it temporarily stopped the army’s progress, inflicted severe casualties on the Americans, and provided time for the Seminole women, children, and elders to escape.
 This battle was followed by two smaller engagements along the Loxahatchee River near present-day Jupiter, which proved to be the last large-scale battles of the war.

-Armistead was replaced by Col. William Worth, who increased the pressure on the Indians.
+Armistead was replaced by Col. William J. Worth, who increased the pressure on the Indians.
 The navy, which had been employed to patrol the coasts and to explore the Everglades, increased its activities.
 This marks the only time the navy played a significant part in an Indian war.
 Finally, in the summer of 1842, after seven years of desperate warfare, an agreement was reached with the few hundred remaining Seminoles, allowing them to live in southwest Florida.
 America’s longest Indian war was over.
-Losses included over 1,500 men in the army, nearly 50 in the navy, and uncounted hundreds of volunteers and militiamen.
+Losses included approximately 1,500 men in the army, nearly 50 in the navy, and uncounted hundreds of volunteers and militiamen.
 Hundreds of Seminoles were killed, and more than 3,000 were forcibly removed from their homes and sent to inhospitable lands in what is now Oklahoma.
 The war cost the government approximately $30 million, at a time when the annual federal budget was only about $25 million.
 No one won the Second Seminole War; they only survived it.

 The Third Seminole War

 Once again the army brought in thousands of soldiers and began to patrol the Everglades in search of Seminole hideouts.
 The frontier population fled to the cities or nearby fortifications as the Seminoles raided isolated homesteads.
-For two and a half years the fighting went on, with numerous small skirmishes and few large battles.
-Finally, in the spring of 1858, after meeting with chiefs who had been brought from the reservations in the west, Billy Bowlegs agreed to emigrate.
-The Seminole Wars were over.
-Less than 200 Seminoles remained in Florida, led by the ancient medicine man Abiaca, who, with his small group of followers, refused to give up the land they loved.
+For two years the fighting went on, with numerous small skirmishes and few large battles.
+Finally, in the spring of 1858, after suffering the loss of most of their villages and many of their crops, Billy Bowlegs and his bands agreed to emigrate, leaving approximately 300 Seminoles in Florida under the leadership of aged medicine man Abiaki.